skip to content

 Categories: UIS jobs

 We support flexible and family-friendly working and are open to non-standard working patterns.
-While this is advertised as a full-time role, we would consider applications from candidates who are looking to work less than full-time hours, and are open to applicants who live outside Cambridge but are willing to travel regularly to Cambridge
+We are open to applicants who live outside Cambridge but are willing to travel to Cambridge when required.

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-Please quote reference VC33345 on your application and in any correspondence about this vacancy.
+Please quote reference VC44409 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.